markbeep/Lecturfier/README.md

   - INFO - Source (inspect) command that displays the source code of a command
   - INFO - Have $info display proper instance uptime, not cog uptime.
   - COVID GUESSER - Update to have it be more gamble.
 You spend your points which get multiplied depending on how good your guess is.
+  - COVID GUESSER - Amount you win depends on the main pot (the amount that was put in from all players)
   - COVID GUESSER - Display the cases for the past few days.